 Singapore is an amazing place to go to with children.
 How does visiting Singapore Night Safari, Jurong Bird Park, the Zoo & River Wonders with kids sound?
-If you are in Singapore with kids do visit Singapore’s wildlife parks!
+If you are in Singapore do visit Singapore wildlife parks with kids!

 To be honest I am not a huge fan of zoos and similar wildlife parks as I don’t support the idea of keeping wild animals in captivity for human entertainment.
 However what kid does not like animals?
 My daughter adores them!
 So I guess that makes me a hypocrite, but I do take her to wildlife parks and zoos when we travel.

 However to my defence visiting wildlife parks in Singapore with kids is different.
 The premises are really well maintained, most animals have huge enclosures with the environments that match their natural habitats as closely as possible.
 I feel less guilty in Singapore and if you travel to Singapore with kids do not miss the following wildlife parks.

 Singapore travel with kids tips: